WabashOS/riscv-isa-sim/memblade_spec.md

-This servers as documenation for the memory blade client device.
+This serves as documenation for the memory blade client device.
 While the Spike implementation of this device is intended to behave as similar as possible to the actual RTL, there are a few caveats that will be called out in their respective sections.
 The main difference is that Spike does not have an